Alfons Rebane: World War II

 Rebane served as an officer in the Estonian Army until Soviet troops occupied the country in 1940.
 The Soviets disbanded and absorbed most of the Estonian Armed Forces and arrested and executed the entire Estonian high command.
 Many junior officers, such as Rebane, were dismissed due to their lack of "political reliability" and were liable to be deported.
 For a while, Rebane worked in construction, then fled into the forests when the Soviets began mass deportations in 1941.
-He established and led an anti-Soviet Forest Brothers unit in Virumaa (Northern Estonia) in May 1941.
+He established and led a group of Forest Brothers in Virumaa (Northern Estonia) in May 1941.

-After Germany had taken control of Estonia, Rebane joined the German Wehrmacht where he served in its combat formations in Northwestern Russia, subsequently becoming the captain of the 184th Security Battalion, then major of the Estonian 658th Eastern Battalion.
+After Germany had taken control of Estonia, Rebane joined the German Wehrmacht where he served in its combat formations in Northwestern Russia, subsequently becoming the captain of the 184th Security Battalion, which was later renamed to the Estonian 658th Eastern Battalion.
 In February 1944 Rebane's unit was transferred to the Narva Front and attached to the Wehrmacht's 26th Army Corps on 2 March.
 On 27 April 1944, the unit was released from the Wehrmacht.
 Rebane, after initially refusing, was forced to join the newly formed 20th Waffen Grenadier Division of the SS (1st Estonian) of the Waffen-SS, eventually becoming colonel of the 47th Waffen-Grenadier Regiment.
 The Estonian division played a significant role in the Battle of Narva and the Battle of Emajõgi, holding back the Soviet re-occupation of Estonia until the Soviet Tallinn Offensive, September 1944 while suffering heavy casualties.
 Rebane's unit was then evacuated to Germany for refitting and saw more action on the Eastern Front in the spring of 1945.
 Rebane had a reputation for tactical skill.
 With most of the Estonian forces captured by the Soviet Army in Czechoslovakia, Rebane managed to reach the British Occupation Zone with a number of his men at the end of the war.
 Soldiers who fought in units under his command were colloquially referred to as "fox cubs" (Rebane translates to "fox" in Estonian).